 SVRs differ between lenders, so don't assume a bigger discount equals a lower interest rate.
 Check the lender's SVR as well as the discount being offered.
 For example, Bank X offers a 1.5 percent discount to its 5 percent SVR, so you pay 3.5 percent.
 Bank Y only has a 1 percent discount, but its SVR is 4 percent, you pay 3 percent.
 Bank X offers a higher discount, but Bank Y is the cheaper option.

-Think about your future plans when locking in special incentives with variable and tracker mortgages too.
-Be clear if flexibility or certainty is more important.
+Think about your future plans when locking in special incentives with variable or tracker mortgages too.
+Be clear if flexibility or certainty is more important when comparing fixed vs variable mortgages.
 Two-year offers usually come with the best interest rates, but refinancing every couple of years will see your fees add up.

 Which is best for you – a fixed, variable or tracker mortgage?
 Look at your circumstances and first ask what's more important, certainty or flexibility?

 Decide on an incentive period that's right for you.
-Most lenders impose early repayment charges to stop you chopping and changing for a better rate.
+With both fixed or variable mortgage deals, most lenders impose early repayment charges to stop you chopping and changing for a better rate.
 If you end up having to refinance, move or sell during an incentive period, the costs can be considerable.
 As ever, look at the small print of any mortgage deal, not just the headline rates.
 The devil's always in the detail.